kevinsteves/pan-python/doc/pan.xapi.rst

   This can be used to specify the ``cafile``, ``capath`` and other SSL configuration options.

-  SSL contexts are supported starting in Python versions 2.7.9 and 3.2.

-  Starting with Python versions 2.7.9 and 3.4.3 SSL server certificate verification is performed by default as described in PEP 476.
-  Because many PAN-OS systems use a self-signed certificate, pan.xapi will disable the default starting with these versions.
+  Because many PAN-OS systems use a self-signed certificate, pan.xapi will disable the default server certificate verification.
   **ssl_context** can be used to enable verification.

 exception pan.xapi.PanXapiError